Virtual Manipulation: The Role of Generative AI in Russian Propaganda

 23/12/2025

-5. How to Collaboratively Respond to Foreign Information Manipulation and Interference
+- How to Coordinately Respond to Foreign Information Manipulation and Interference

 Document Introduction

-More than two years after the full-scale outbreak of the Russia-Ukraine conflict, coordinated account groups on social media still pose a significant threat, and the application of generative AI content has further exacerbated this situation.
-This report, based on collaborative research between NATO's Strategic Communications Centre of Excellence and the AI information environment assessment platform Osavul, focuses on the period from November 2023 to May 2024.
-It provides an in-depth analysis of how the Russian propaganda system integrates coordinated accounts, automated cross-referencing, and AI-generated content to carry out targeted information manipulation operations.
+More than two years after the full-scale outbreak of the Russia-Ukraine conflict, coordinated account clusters on social media remain a significant threat, a situation further exacerbated by the application of generative AI content.
+This report, based on collaborative research between the NATO Strategic Communications Centre of Excellence and the AI Information Environment Assessment Platform Osavul, focuses on the period from November 2023 to May 2024.
+It provides an in-depth analysis of how the Russian propaganda system integrates coordinated accounts, automated cross-referencing, and AI-generated content to carry out targeted information manipulation campaigns.

-The research identified 17 coordinated account groups covering 344 information sources.
-Their activities are mainly concentrated on platforms such as Telegram and Twitter (now X), involving multilingual dissemination in Russian, English, French, Finnish, and others.
-Large Language Models (LLMs) are widely used to generate meaningless noise, scrape and repost political news.
-Through automated dynamic account cross-referencing, they significantly expand the reach and influence of information threats without requiring additional financial investment.
-AI-generated comments simulate political discussions on sensitive topics on social media, and there have already been cases successfully responding to visual content, posing a severe challenge to users' information discrimination capabilities.
+The study identified 17 coordinated account clusters encompassing 344 information sources.
+Their activities are primarily concentrated on platforms such as Telegram and Twitter (now X), involving multilingual dissemination in Russian, English, French, Finnish, and others.
+Large Language Models (LLMs) are widely used to generate meaningless interference information, scrape and repost political news, and significantly expand the reach and influence of information threats without additional financial investment through automated cross-referencing of dynamic accounts.
+AI-generated comments simulate political discussions on sensitive topics on social media, and there have been successful cases responding to visual content, posing a severe challenge to users' information discrimination capabilities.

-The case study of the Crocus City Hall terrorist attack shows that the Russian propaganda system rapidly fabricated a false narrative of "Ukrainian and Western involvement" after the event.
+The case study of the Crocus City Hall terrorist attack shows that the Russian propaganda system rapidly fabricated false narratives implicating Ukraine and the West after the event.
 Through over 10,000 cross-platform messages, it successfully controlled the direction of public opinion and avoided domestic questioning of the security system.
 Furthermore, Telegram's advertising revenue-sharing mechanism provides economic incentives for disinformation dissemination.
-The potential revenue from related NATO-themed content could reach approximately 115,000 euros, far exceeding that of the Twitter platform, making it the preferred battleground for hostile actors.
+Potential revenue from related NATO-themed content could reach approximately 115,000 euros, far exceeding that of the Twitter platform, making Telegram the preferred battleground for hostile actors.

-The research also evaluated the application value of the two major anti-disinformation frameworks, DISARM and RESIST, emphasizing the importance of building a collaborative response system similar to a cybersecurity framework through standardized information exchange and integrated defense capabilities.
-Through rigorous data analysis and case study breakdowns, this report provides key references for defense researchers, policymakers, and intelligence practitioners to understand Russia's new tactics of information manipulation and assess the application of AI technology in hybrid warfare.
+The research also evaluates the application value of the DISARM and RESIST counter-disinformation frameworks, emphasizing the importance of building a coordinated response system similar to cybersecurity frameworks through standardized information exchange and integrated defensive capabilities.
+Through rigorous data analysis and case study deconstruction, this report provides defense researchers, policymakers, and intelligence practitioners with a critical reference for understanding Russia's new tactics of information manipulation and assessing the application of AI technology in hybrid warfare.